 Bringing up a baby will bring its own share of joys, frustrations, sleep-deprivation and considerable strain on your pockets to be able to afford baby food, diapers, furniture, childcare, etc. You might be sleep-deprived, but you can sit back and relax knowing that your finances are in order and your entire focus should be on your baby.

-If you foresee having a baby in the next couple of years, you can start saving up for it by investing in a Fixed Deposit now.
-Rates go up as high as 8.25%.
+If you foresee having a baby in the next couple of years, you can start saving up for it by making the right investments.
+Hit the button below to explore your options.